SangameshPK-2003/Amazon-Clone/readme.md

 # Amazon Clone Project
+### Demo
+   - To see demo of this project, simply visit [Amazon-Clone](https://sangameshpk-2003.github.io/Amazon-Clone/)

 ## Introduction

 Welcome to the Amazon Clone project!
 This is a web development project that replicates the essential features and user interface of the popular e-commerce platform, Amazon.
 Using HTML and CSS, this project aims to provide a simplified yet functional version of Amazon for learning and practice purposes.